rpires71/milestone1/README.md

 - Contact info: Direct mailto: email and a href tag to telephone numner.
 - Plain text “Copyright © 2024 Roberto Pires”.
 - Screen reader labelling — Link text is descriptive (e.g., “LinkedIn”, “About”).
-- Social icons rely on <i> font-awesome glyphs.
+- Social icons rely on i tag font-awesome glyphs.
 - Aria-label is applied, and screen reader will announce “link” with context.

 **Expected vs Actual**